dgalaxy-com/OpenApi/doc/errors.md

 ### -1103 UNKNOWN_PARAM

 * An unknown parameter was sent.
-* In UKEX Global Open Api , each request requires at least one parameter. {Timestamp}.
+* In DGalaxy Open Api , each request requires at least one parameter. {Timestamp}.

 ### -1104 UNREAD_PARAMETERS